chrisworman/gatsby-datocms-i18n/README.md

 $ ./dev-setup.sh
 ```

-Next you'll need a `.env` file in the root directory with the API keys for `datocms` and `shopify`.
+Next you'll need a `.env` file in the root directory with the API keys for `datocms`.
 Please ask Chris for the file.

 Now you're ready to build the project and start the development server: